-Her current duties include direct oversight of the Office of Equal Opportunity, Office of Administration, Office of Procurement and Contract Management, and Office of Information Technology; and indirect oversight for the Office of Audits and the Office of Finance.
 She has applied the technical knowledge and expertise she gained in auditing and finance to improve the performance and accountability of these administrative functions.
 She ensures that offices are organized properly, have functioning and streamlined business processes, produce accurate periodic performance metrics to measure and monitor, and strive to do better for their customers.

 Betty is currently leading an MDOT SHA-wide initiative, Organizational Modernization, which is focused on how MDOT SHA should be organized now and in the future to take on our rapidly changing transportation environment.

 During her career with MDOT SHA, Betty has led major efforts, including MDOT SHA’s conversion to the Financial Management Information System (FMIS) and MDOT’s conversion to an electronic time entry system (mTrack).
 She led the financial plan workgroups for two mega-projects, the InterCounty Connector and the Woodrow Wilson Bridge, both requiring adherence to Federal Highway Administration standards as federally authorized projects.
 Both projects were delivered on time and on budget.